Agent Integration & Skills

 --dry-runin front of risky grants, deletes, and system configuration changes - Log

-HBI_API_URL, the auth path, and the key command results for later review
+HBI_HOST(or any saved local default host), the auth path, and the key command results for later review

 What agents should return